octarinesec/MAPL/README.md

 `<sender, receiver, resource, operation> : <conditions> : <decision>`

-where, basically, a rule gives a decision of wheteher the sender (client) may do the operaion on the resource of the receiver (server) when the conditions apply.
+where, essentially, a rule gives a decision wheteher the sender (client) may do the operaion on the resource of the receiver (server) when the conditions apply.
-The language is described thoroughly in [MAPL](docs/MAPL.md)
+The language is described thoroughly in [MAPL Specification](docs/MAPL_SPEC.md).

-# MAPL engine
+# MAPL Engine

 Given a list of rules and message attributes, the MAPL engine gives a decision whether to allow, allow and alert or block the communication.
-The engine is documented in [MAPL Engine](docs/MAPL_ENGINE.md) The MAPL engine can be used in service meshes, API gateways and IAM solutions.
+The engine is documented in [MAPL Engine](docs/MAPL_ENGINE.md).
+The MAPL engine can be used in service meshes, API gateways and IAM solutions.
-A demonstration of the use of the MAPL engine for service-to-service authorization in Istio using a gRPC adapter for Istio’s mixer service can be found in [insert link]
+A demonstration of the use of the MAPL engine for service-to-service authorization in [Istio](https://istio.io/) using a gRPC adapter for [Istio’s mixer service](https://istio.io/docs/concepts/policies-and-telemetry/) can be found in [insert link].

 # Status of the MAPL Project
 This project is still under active development.